The President’s Malaria Initiative and Other U.S. Government Global Malaria Efforts

 PMI.
 “Leadership” webpage, accessed: https://www.pmi.gov/about.

 In addition to PMI focus countries, USAID finances malaria programs in Burundi and the Latin America and Caribbean Region.
+KFF analysis of data from the U.S. Foreign Assistance Dashboard website, www.foreignassistance.gov, accessed April 2023.
 USAID, “Malaria: Countries,” webpage, https://www.usaid.gov/global-health/health-areas/malaria/countries.
 CDC, “Malaria’s Global Malaria Activities” webpage, https://www.cdc.gov/malaria/malaria_worldwide/cdc_activities/index.html.

 The countries targeted by PMI that are considered high burden include Angola, Benin, Burkina Faso, Cameroon, Côte d’Ivoire, Democratic Republic of the Congo, Ghana, Guinea, Liberia, Mali, Mozambique, Niger, Nigeria, and Sierra Leone.
 PMI, President’s Malaria Initiative Strategy 2021-2026, 2021.